-The deadline for your research proposal and supporting documents is based on your academic cycle listed below.
-However, you are encouraged to submit your proposal as early as possible.
-See the research requirements page for a complete list of materials you need to submit for this milestone.
+The submission deadline for your research proposal packet is based on your academic cycle listed below.
+However, you are encouraged to submit your proposal packet as early as possible.
+See the research requirements page for details.

 ||Begin course work